cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 : Implementing redundancy and failover mechanisms ensures the digital twin remains operational during and after a security incident.

-Backup and Recovery: Regularly back up digital twin data and have a robust recovery plan to restore operations in case of data loss or corruption.
+Backup and Recovery:
+: Regularly back up NDT data and have a robust recovery plan to restore operations in case of data loss or corruption.

 # IANA Considerations